State Energy Strategy Advisory Committee

 Reeves Clippard, Chief Executive Officer, A&R Solar

-Reeves Clippard is the incoming Chair of the CleanTech Alliance.
+Reeves Clippard is the Chair of the Executive Committee of the CleanTech Alliance.
 The Alliance is a group of over 400 member organizations spanning ten states and three Canadian provinces.
 Founded in 2007, the Alliance facilitates the generation and growth of cleantech companies through educational programs, research, and events where energy leaders make connections that make a difference.
 In his day job, Mr. Clippard is co-founder and CEO of A&R Solar, a Social Purpose Corporation that specializes in deploying solar energy technologies across Washington and Oregon.
 He also serves on the board of Farm Power NW, a dairy biodigester company.

 Mr. Clippard is participating on the Advisory Committee as a person recommended by businesses in the clean energy industry.
 He will serve as Co-Chair.